javaee/j1-hol/README.md

 ## Initial setup

-During this "Bring Your Own Laptop" Lab, you will use NetBeans 8.2 and GlassFish 5, the open source Java EE reference implementation to test some of the new Java EE 8 APIs.
+During this "Bring Your Own Laptop" Lab, you will use NetBeans 8.2 and GlassFish 5, the open source Jakarta EE reference implementation to test some Jakarta EE 8 APIs.

-GlassFish 5 is today the only Java EE 8 compatible application server.
-Over time,  this will change as implementors will add support to Java EE 8 to their application servers.
-This lab will then also work on those application servers.

 ### Install Java SE 8 JDK